-□ Pen-Y-Cwm Special School, which caters for children and young people with severe, profound and multiple learning difficulties throughout the 3-19 age range.
+- Pen-Y-Cwm Special School, which caters for children and young people with severe, profound and multiple learning difficulties throughout the 3-19 age range. - River Centre 3-16 Learning Community which caters for pupils with social, emotional and behavioural difficulties.

-Cymuned Ddysgu Canolfan Yr Afon 3-16 which caters for pupils with social, emotional and behavioural difficulties throughout the 3-16 age range.
-9 All placements into resource base and special school provision are managed by the Additional Learning Needs Panel, which is comprised of representatives from:
+All placements into resource base and special school provision are agreed and managed by the Additional Learning Needs Panel, which is comprised of representatives from:

+- School Admissions:

+- the Additional Learning Needs (ALN) team;

-- School Admissions; - the Inclusion Team;
+- the Education Welfare Service

-Educational Psychology Service; and,
+- Educational Psychology Service; and,

-□ Headteachers/ Senior Leaders as well as other professionals/officers as and when required.
+- Headteachers/ Senior Leaders and school ALNCOs as well as other professionals/officers as and when required.

 Decisions are made based upon strict criteria to ensure placements are appropriate.
-Processes are managed by the Inclusion team to ensure that pupils with Special Educational Needs (SEN) are admitted in a timely manner, whilst ensuring that all of their identified needs can be met by the recipient school.
+Processes are managed by the ALN team to ensure that pupils with additional learning needs are admitted in a timely manner, whilst ensuring that all of their identified needs can be met by the recipient school.
 All processes are carried out in consultation with the Admissions Officer in order to inform the allocation and planning of school places.